The Raven (The Stranglers album)

-The Raven is the fourth studio album by English new wave band the Stranglers, released on 15 September 1979, through record label United Artists.
+The Raven is the fourth studio album by English rock band the Stranglers, released on 21 September 1979, through record label United Artists.

 Background

 The first two songs, much of the artwork (the band is shown standing on the prow of a Viking longship on the back cover) and the album title refer to Norse mythology.
 The album deals with a variety of issues, including Japanese ritual suicide ("Ice"), heroin use ("Don't Bring Harry"), the Iranian Revolution ("Shah Shah a Go Go") and genetic engineering ("Genetix").

 "Dead Loss Angeles" features guitarist Hugh Cornwell playing bass guitar in conjunction with bassist Jean-Jacques Burnel, who wrote the song's heavy bass line.
 No lead or rhythm guitars feature on the track, whose lyrics were written by Cornwell about his experiences in the United States.

 The Raven is the first Stranglers album not produced by Martin Rushent, instead being produced by the band with engineer Alan Winstanley.